You can convert your civil partnership to a marriage or convert your marriage to a civil partnership

 As this will be an administrative conversion, no guests are permitted.

-Not all countries recognise a converted marriage as a legal marriage.
-If you want to convert to marriage but are considering living or buying property abroad, you should seek legal advice in the relevant country.
+Not all countries recognise a converted marriage or civil partnership as a legal union.
+If you want to convert to marriage or civil partnership but are considering living or buying property abroad, you should seek legal advice in the relevant country.